joedietrich-dev/git-version-control-introduction-to-version-control/README.md

 - **branch**: The combined history of all the changes of all the files in the repo.
   You'll learn in advanced Git that a repo can support multiple branches (those are the "sandboxes" we mentioned earlier).
-- **`master` branch**: For the moment, just remember this: by default, when you create a Git repo, you will be working on the `master` branch.
+- **`main` branch**: For the moment, just remember this: by default, when you create a Git repo, you will be working on the `main` branch.
+For many years, the default branch for a Git repo was called `master`, so you may see this older convention often on projects created before 2020.

 ## Conclusion